oscrx/elimupi2.0/packer/README.md

 Dependencies:

 - `packer` - Well..
-- `kpartx` - mapping the partitons to mountable devices
+- `kpartx` - Mapping the partitons to mountable devices
 - `qemu-user-static` - Executing arm binaries
 - `golang-go` - Building the plugin with go